Thomsoa194/Youtube_analysis/README.md

 This project was particulary of interest to me since I have loved YouTube since I was 14 years old and so uncovering insights into the trending videos was of particular interest.

+Furthermore, YouTube is very useful in data analytics since it is such a widely used platform, especially in the field of marketing.
+Companies are always looking to find useful insights and make data driven decisions based on the platforms enormous data.

 For question 3 I use Multiple Linear Regression.
 The libraries I used were Seaborn and Matplotlib.